Grandview Campground

 Directions

-From Big Pine, drive east on Highway 168 for approximately 12 miles.
-Turn left on White Mountain Road and continue 5 miles.
+From Big Pine, go east on Highway 168 approximately 12 miles.
+Turn left on White Mountain Road and drive 5 miles.
 The campground is on the left.
-Highway 168 is narrow and steep with single-lane sections requiring caution for RVs and large vehicles.
+Highway 168 is narrow and steep with a single-lane section; uphill traffic has the right of way but be prepared to back up to the last wide spot.

 Amenities